hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some use their toes, and others trust to heels;
 >
-> Some drag their legs like cripples o'er the stones,
+> Some drag their legs like cripples over the stones,
 >
 > Whilst others hop as if they'd broken bones
 >